Spartan-119/Spartan-119/README.md

 Pursuing a full-time role in data analysis and research.
 A proficient public speaker with interests lying in fields such as Machine Learning and Artificial Intelligence.

-Right now I am trying to get some hands-on experience in Deep learning, NLP, and Pen testing.
+🌱 I’m currently learning Deep learning, NLP, and Pen Testing 💬 Ask me about Machine Learning, Linear regression, data structures & algo

 <!--